 Contact your local council to confirm specific requirements, as they may vary based on your Local Environmental Plan (LEP).

-3. Multiple tiny home on wheels for non-exempt uses
+Approval scenario 3: Multiple tiny homes on wheels for non-exempt uses

 Placing more than one tiny home on wheels for family use or two for short-term stays requires council approval if the purpose falls outside the exemptions.
 For instance, setting up multiple tiny homes on wheels for a rental business, holiday accommodations, or a tiny home community triggers the need for a DA.
 This may also involve reclassifying the land as a manufactured home estate or caravan park.